pascall-de-creator/Polygon-Area-Calculator-FCC/README.md

 ### Testing

 We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.
+The tests will run automatically whenever you hit the "run"